Greek fir (Abies cephalonica Loudon, 1838) is an arboreal species belonging to the Pinaceae family.

 From a systematic point of view it belongs to the Eukaryota Domain, Kingdom Plantae, Pinophyta Division, Pinopsida Class, Pinales Order, Pinaceae Family and therefore to the Genus Abies and to the A. cephalonica Species.

-The Abies terimne comes from Abies -tis, a classic Latin name (Virgil, Egloghe), derived from the Sanskrit root abh: gushing (of the resin).
+The term Abies comes from Abies –tis, a classical Latin name (Virgil, Egloghe), derived from the Sanskrit root abh: to flow (of the resin).
 The specific epithet cephalonica comes from Cephallenia which is the largest of the Ionian islands, today Kefalonia (in modern Greek Kefallinia), of Greece.

 Geographic Distribution and Habitat –